chanson7/TMF-App/README.md

 <a id="readme-top"></a>
 [![GPLv3 License](https://img.shields.io/badge/License-GPL%20v3-yellow.svg)](https://opensource.org/licenses/)

-# TMF | Mobile App Back End Services
+# TMF | Mobile App

-This project contains configuration of back end services used by the [Theodore Madison Foundation][tmf-url] Mobile Application.
+This project contains all code and configuration used by the [Theodore Madison Foundation][tmf-url] Mobile Application.

 <!-- ABOUT THE PROJECT -->
 ## About The Project